Eihror/ruby-learning/README.md

 But I be making tutorials that will allow easy and efficient understanding of how to work with it.

-## Functions, Helpers and tutorials to make your project better
+## Functions, Helpers and Tutorials to make your project better

  - [Compress Output](steps/compress-output.md)